norm/suited/documentation/suitfile.markdown

         from a directory like this is expected to setup tools, not full-blown code repositories.

+  * **files to download**

+     Any line that starts `download` is used to download a file.

+     The second argument is the URL of the file (which can include `github:` shortcuts as documented below).

+     The third argument is the local destination filename for the file.

+        # important things
+        download http://bumph.cackhanded.net/norm.jpg ~/Desktop/norm.jpg
+        download github:norm/suit:ssh/known_hosts ~/.ssh/known_hosts

   * **other suitfiles**

     Any other line is interpreted to mean another suited configuration file, and